 About Anesthesia

-During surgery, an anesthesiologist will give your child a form of medication — called anesthesia — to keep him from feeling pain and sensation during surgery.
+During surgery, an anesthesiologist will give your child a form of medication — called anesthesia — to keep them from feeling pain and sensation during surgery.
 Prior to separating from you, your child may be given a sedative as well.
-The anesthesiologist will determine the right type and dosage of anesthesia for your child, based on his medical condition and history.
+The anesthesiologist will determine the right type and dosage of anesthesia for your child, based on their medical condition and history.

 Types of anesthesia